JoinDevathon/NewDevathonWebsite/README.md

 ## Client

-The client code is written in Svelte, which is compiled before it's downloaded.
+The client code is written in Vue, which is compiled before it's downloaded.

 ### Scripts